 The amount payable depends on the rateable value of the property – fixed by the Valuation Office Agency, and the rating multiplier – set by the Government.

 Business rates bills are calculated by multiplying the rateable value by the appropriate multiplier.
-The 2016-17 standard rating multiplier is 49.7 pence and the small business rates relief multiplier is 48.4 pence.
-An additional calculation is done for transitional arrangements, and we deduct any mandatory or discretionary reliefs awarded.
+The 2021-22 standard rating multiplier is 51.2 pence and the small business rates relief multiplier is 49.9 pence.
+An additional calculation is undertaken for transitional arrangements and we deduct any mandatory or discretionary reliefs awarded.

 Do I have to pay the entire bill at once?